-The first stop on Rediscovering Australia was the Dry Desert, read on to find out more:
+The first stop on Rediscovering Australia was the Dry Desert and Lake Hart, read on to find out more:

 When we first got the idea about venturing to the outback, and I mean driving through the desert we heard many warnings.
-Stories such as how tourist go missing without a trace, some wild tails about the aboriginal people (they aren’t that scary, it’s not like they walk around with knife and pitchforks looking for dinner) and all the other gruesome stuff including how tires melt to the ground from the unbearable heat.
+Stories such as how tourist go missing without a trace, some wild tails about the aboriginal people (they aren’t scary) and all the other gruesome stuff including how tires melt to the ground from the unbearable heat.
 I guess that’s why we chickened out and never made it to the massive sandstone Uluru (Ayers Rock) located in the Red Center with the nearest town Alice Springs, 450km away.
 Oh well, maybe next time we will make it.

 National Highway A87, South Australia